stevana/hot-swapping-state-machines2/README.md

 A typical TCP-based service can then be composed of a pipeline that:

-  1. accepts new connections/sockets from a client;
+  1. Accepts new connections/sockets from a client;
-  2. waits for some of the accepted sockets to be readable (this requries some `select/poll`-like constructs);
+  2. Waits for some of the accepted sockets to be readable (this requries some `select/poll`-like constructs);
-  3. recv the bytes of a request;
+  3. `recv` the bytes of a request;
-  4. deserialise the request bytes into an input;
+  4. Deserialise the request bytes into an input;
-  5. process the input using the a state machine to produce an output (potentially reading and writing to disk);
+  5. Process the input using the a state machine to produce an output (potentially reading and writing to disk);
-  6. serialise the output into a response in bytes;
+  6. Serialise the output into a response in bytes;
-  7. wait for the socket to be writeable;
+  7. Wait for the socket to be writeable;
-  8. send the response bytes back to the client and close the socket.
+  8. Send the response bytes back to the client and close the socket.

 Each of these stages could be a state machine which runs in parallel with all the other stages, but we can also imagine grouping stages together into bigger